-Jackie’s Love Letters to JFK’s Friend Going up for Auction
+Jackie Kennedy's Personal Letters to JFK’s Friend Going Up for Auction

 After Orsmby Gore’s wife died in a car accident, he and Jacqueline shared more, and he eventually proposed.
 Kennedy demurred, though, choosing to wed oil magnate Aristotle Onassis, explaining her decision in a letter.
 “If ever I can find some healing and some comfort—it has to be with somebody who is not part of all my world of past and pain,” she wrote in one of the letters to Ormsby Gore, as the New York Times reported.
 “I can find that now—if the world will let us.”

 Now the letters, including the one about her decision to wed Onassis, are going up for sale at Bonhams in London.
-The letters were discovered in a locked box by Ormsby Gore’s grandson who decided to put the letters up for sale in the hopes that the proceeds can pay for the restoration of the Ormsby Gore family home in Wales, the New York Times reported.
+The letters were discovered in locked cases in the home of Ormsby Gore’s grandson who decided to put the letters up for sale in the hopes that the proceeds can pay for the restoration of the Gore family home in Wales, the New York Times reported.
 The auction house will auction off the letters next month, currently scheduled for March 29.